cliqz-oss/policy-templates/README.md

 }
 ```
 ### Proxy
 This policy allows you to specify proxy settings.
-These settings correspond to the connection settings in Firefox preferences.
+These settings correspond to the connection settings in Cliqz preferences.
 To specify ports, append them to the hostnames with a colon (:).
 If Locked is set to true, the values can't be changed by the user.
 ```
 {